 CPAC was organized shortly after the City of Columbia signed the U.S. Conference of Mayors Climate Protection Resolution in October 2006.
 So far, more than 1000 Mayors have signed the agreement.
 The committee's initial focus was internal to City government and is now also focusing on community outreach and education programs to encourage others to take action to live in a more sustainable manner.

 In 2006, CPAC created a Climate Action Plan which provides measures to reduce emission levels of the City of Columbia consistent with the commitment made in the US Conference Mayors Climate Protection Resolution.
 This plan guides the work of CPAC and can be accessed here.

 CPAC is now evaluating the City's sustainability initiatives with the STAR Community Rating System TM (STAR), the nation’s leading sustainability framework and certification program.
 Built by and for local governments, STAR is a catalyst for local action and is transforming the way that communities address their social, economic and environmental progress.
-CPAC expects to complete the STAR evaluation in 2017.
+CPAC expects to complete the STAR evaluation in late 2017.

 CPAC Appointees meet on fourth Thursday on alternating months at 9:30 a.m.
 (2016 meetings will be held in January, March, May, July, September and November.)
 Because the November meeting falls on Thanksgiving, that meeting will actually be held on Thursday, December 1 at 9:30 a.m. at the City's Public Works Facility, 2910 Colonial Drive.